MovieaT33/install-archlinux/README.md

 ## License

-This project is licensed under the terms specified in `/root/LICENSE.md`.
+This project is licensed under the terms specified in [LICENSE.md](LICENSE.md).

-For more details, please refer to the (LICENSE.md)[LICENSE.md] file included in the repository.